 How We Got Started

-The House was created after our founder recognized there was a need to help youth experiencing homelessness in Mesa County.
-Since it began The House has helped over _____ people.
+About The House: Karis, Inc., was created after our founder recognized there was a need to help youth experiencing homelessness in Mesa County.
+Since it began The House has helped over hundreds of homeless youth.

 Click The + To Expand